haixuanTao/Checklist-Leaving-Apartment/README.md

-# Checklist of administrative task when leaving an apartment in Paris
+# Checklist of task when leaving an apartment in Paris

 ## Leaving administrative task